The Number of Transits Per Epoch for Transiting Misaligned Circumbinary Planets: Transit Number Distribution vs. Inclination

 Already we have seen that there is a relationship between $\sigma$ and the distribution of transits per epoch counts, reflected through the results shown in Section~\ref{sec:results}.
 This provides a pathway to potentially inferring the underlying alignment distribution by examining the distribution of transit counts.

-Intuitively, this makes sense if we consider the extreme cases: for a perfectly coplanar circumbinary population, a planet undergoes at least two transits per epoch (one transit for each star) barring syzygy events.
-In a perfectly isotropic circumbinary population, however, we would expect transits to be more sporadic (see Figure~\ref{fig:setup}).
+Intuitively, this makes sense if we consider the extreme cases: for a perfectly coplanar circumbinary population, the observable planets almost always undergo at least one transit in per epoch In a perfectly isotropic circumbinary population, however, we would expect transits to be more sporadic (see Figure~\ref{fig:setup}).

 To go further than this simple intuition, we proceed by investigating the resulting transit counts distribution as a function of the assumed $\sigma$ distribution.
 Sampling $\sigma$ across a grid allows us to determine intermediate cases through an appropriate interpolation, and thus define a generalised model.